Category Archives: Treachery

 Not wanting to beat around the bush, I told her that we have discovered that the mother of Marc Andrei was that woman residing two houses away from us.
 Thus, we were giving up Marc Andrei for good.

-Upon hearing my firm declaration, my wife cried while looking at Marc Andrei soundly sleeping in the daybed.
-She kept shaking her head.
+Upon hearing my firm declaration, my wife cried while looking at Marc Andrei who was soundly sleeping in the daybed not aware of how sad things have been turning unfavorably for him.
+My wife kept shaking her head.
 I didn’t know why.
 Did she get hurt by my decision?
 Or she could not believe that we were deceived in that manner.

 Ate Baby appeared surprised and confused.
 She asked who told us so.
 She claimed that she was even unaware that that woman was pregnant.
 (Reliable sources told me that she was one of those who brought that woman to that lying-in clinic… and yet she made that claim.)
 I said that after hearing unconfirmed reports about the DECEIT committed against us, we conducted our investigation through the help of some people.
 But I did not drop names.